gautamkhanapuri/memory_macines_sentiment_aura/README.md

 ### Dynamic Visualization
 Perlin noise field with 500 particles that respond to sentiment:
 - Color: Blue/purple for negative, green/teal for neutral, orange/yellow for positive
-- Motion: Intensity and speed increase with stronger emotional content
+- Motion: Intensity and speed increase with stronger emotional content.
+Particle count, hue and speed adjusted for visual serenity.
 - Smooth transitions between emotional states
+- Smooth fade in and fade out of audio waveform.

 ### UI Polish
 - Semi-transparent panels with glassmorphism effect
 - Typewriter effect for transcript display
 - Staggered fade-in animation for keywords
+- Keywords highlighted with sentiment appropriate hues and border colors.
 - Audio feedback on button clicks
 - Automatic scrolling for long transcripts and keyword lists
+- Radial audio visualizer added for UI polish and better user experience and engagement

 ## Architecture